DOMESTIC VIOLENCE ASSISTANCE

 If it is viable, another safety strategy may be relocation.
 If you choose this option, then again, I can look at the protection controls suitable for your new premises.

-Security Personnel Services
+Personnel Security Services

 - Weddings.
 If you have a disgruntled friend, relative, or ex-partner that you believe may threaten your special day (yes this does happen!), I can help you.
 I will plan my security team to fit into your day with inconspicuous exposure, and be ready to act if necessary.
 Our planning for these situations will always involve liaison with the local police to ensure a speedy response if necessary.